Skip to contents

 popn_labels

-alternative text string giving labels used for the population - might want to include the population size...
-They must match correctly to unique(meta_table$population), excluding rows with a blank, or no, population given
+alternative text string giving labels used for the population - might want to include the population size.
+They must match unique(meta_table$population), excluding rows with a blank population.

 verbose